Genymobile/scrcpy/README.md

 This will generate the application in `dist/scrcpy/`.

+### Test

+To execute unit tests:

+    make test

+The server-side tests require JUnit 4:

+    sudo apt install junit4

 ## Run

-Plug a device, and execute:
+Plug a device, and from `dist/scrcpy/`, execute:

     ./scrcpy